Nitrogen enhancement of GN-z11 by metal pollution from supermassive stars: Results

 \subsection{Abundance pattern with SMS pollution}

-In Fig.~\ref{fig:chemical_abundance_298_305}, we present the abundance ratios of C, N, O, and H of the gas within 10\,pc from the galactic center between $z=10.77$ and $10.60$ obtained from our galaxy formation simulation.
-From $z=10.77$ to $10.60$, both the N/O and C/O increased with time and at $z=10.60$, reached their maximum values \citep[see also ][]{Saitoh2025}.
+In Fig.~\ref{fig:chemical_abundance_298_305}, we present the abundance ratios of C, N, O, and H for the gas within 10\,pc of the galactic center, between $z=10.77$ and $10.60$, obtained from our galaxy formation simulation.
+From $z=10.77$ to $10.60$, both N/O and C/O increased with time, and at $z=10.60$ they reached their maximum values \citep[see also ][]{Saitoh2025}.

-For comparison, we also plotted the abundance patterns of GN-z11 obtained from observational estimations summarized in Table \ref{tab:abundance_examples}.
-As we mentioned in section \ref{sec:galaxy_formation}, \citet{Cameron2023} adopted an electron temperature $T_\mathrm{e} =1.46\times10^4$\,K as a fiducial one. \citet{Isobe2025} showed O/H and C/O assuming an electron number density $n_\mathrm{e}=10^3$ cm$^{-3}$ and $10^5$ cm$^{-3}$.
+For comparison, we also plotted the abundance patterns of GN-z11 based on observational estimates summarized in Table \ref{tab:abundance_examples}.
+As mentioned in section \ref{sec:galaxy_formation}, \citet{Cameron2023} adopted an electron temperature of $T_\mathrm{e} =1.46\times10^4$\,K as a fiducial value. \citet{Isobe2025} showed O/H and C/O assuming an electron number density $n_\mathrm{e}=10^3$ cm$^{-3}$ and $10^5$ cm$^{-3}$.
 As shown in Fig.~\ref{fig:chemical_abundance_298_305} and Table \ref{tab:abundance_examples}, the N/O ratio of this galaxy is lower than that of GN-z11 without SMSs.

 In the same plot, we also show the abundance pattern obtained by adding the ejecta from each SMS model.
-Similar to \citet{Nagele2023}, we show the abundance pattern changing the fraction of the mass from the SMS ejecta.
+Similar to \citet{Nagele2023}, we show how the abundance pattern changes as the fraction of the mass from the SMS ejecta varies.
 Here, we define the pollution fraction due to SMS ejecta ($f_{\rm SMS}$) as